15 Best Ways to Learn Vocabulary in a Foreign Language

 2. Figure out what the most common words are

-4. Break out those flashcards
+6. Break out those flashcards

 Shuffling those good ol’ flashcards is one of the best ways to learn foreign language words.

-- Change the order of cards.
+- Change the order of the cards.
 If you’re using a computer program, it will likely do this for you.

 - Start by learning the words receptively.
-Look at the foreign language word and try to identify its meaning in your native language.
-After you’re comfortable with this, do it the other way around: start with the side in your native language and identify the corresponding word in your target language.
+Look at the foreign word and try to identify its meaning in your native language.
+Once you’re comfortable with this, do it the other way around: start with the side in your native language and identify the corresponding word in your target language.

 - Speak aloud as you practice.
 You learn words better when you speak rather than simply read them.